-Rolled in only one size, a 6 inch by 54 ring gauge toro, Rebellious is just a bit thinner than the 93-point War Hawk Toro.
+Rolled in only one size, a 6 inch by 54 ring gauge toro, Rebellious is just a bit thicker than the 89-point War Hawk Toro.
 The cigar will come in 20-count boxes and carry a suggested retail price of $9.60.

 Unlike its predecessor, Rebellious is quite limited with a production run of only 1,200 boxes.